-I have actually never had a banoffee pie in real life, nor had I ever heard of it or knew what it was until sometime last year.
-They were popping up all over my insta feed like smoothie bowls were going out of style.
-Unfortunately that never happened and I continue to be tagged in about 10 smoothie bowls a day (why?), but since then the word banoffee found its way deep into my consciousness and I’ve been waiting for the right time to break out my version.
+I have actually never had a banoffee pie in real life.
+Nor had I ever heard of it or knew what it was until sometime last year.
+They were popping up all over my Insta feed like smoothie bowls were going out of style.
+Unfortunately, that never happened and I continue to be tagged in about 10 smoothie bowls a day (why?).
+But since then, the word banoffee found its way deep into my consciousness.
+It’s finally the right time to break out own vegan version of this pie!

 This pie has a crisp and sugary oat flour crust, a sticky creamy toffee filling, lotsa bananas, and coconut cream to top it all off.
 It’s highly addictive… and the perfect dessert for Mom this weekend!

 I was having trouble with whipping coconut cream from scratch!
 Something weird is going on with certain products and I’ve never had trouble in the past.

 I normally use Thai Kitchen full-fat Coconut Milk.
 I tried many cans of that plus a couple of other brands and they were all curdling and separating while whipping?!

 Here’s my original recipe if you want to try it with a reliable brand of coconut cream or milk.
 Everyone tells me the Trader Joe’s coconut cream is perfection.
 Well, we don’t have TJ’s in Canada, dammit!
 I guess I need to make a big haul south of the border soon.

 UPDATE: I’ve been using Savoy Brand Coconut Cream and it always works!
 Refrigerating the cans of cream is still absolutely necessary, but this product has virtually no milk or water in the bottom of the can so you get a lot out of this!